droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 Morgantha has a few "dream pastries" left from her workday—"filled with the light and love of dreaming"—which she offers to the players for free as a "first sample."
 She advises the players that the dream pastries taste best after a warm meal, "especially with a nice bit of wine to wash them down."
 (The dream pastries, if eaten, affect the players as described in **Dream Pastries**, p.
 125.)

+> [!info]+ **Pathfinder 2e Adjustments**
+>
+>Instead of usual mechanics, use [Dreamtime Tea](https://2e.aonprd.com/Equipment.aspx?ID=628) but modify DC to 26.
+After that, the pastries work as described in **Dream Pastries**, p.
+125. You can also answer some player's questions but it should be perverted by the Hag magic.
+>
+>And remember that it's a drug and it should use the [Addiction](https://2e.aonprd.com/Diseases.aspx?ID=15) mechanics.

 If asked how she manages to travel the roads safely, Morgantha only smiles and promises the players that "an old woman has her tricks." ("But," she complains, "my back and poor feet do complain from time to time.
 I can't wait to soak them in a tub of nice, hot water once I'm home.")

 If the players ask to enter her home, Morgantha apologizes for her lack of hospitality, but notes that she's tired and not prepared for visitors, besides.
 (The players are welcome, she says, to visit another day if they'd like.)